Nuts Reduce Pancreatic Cancer, Diabetes, Heart Disease

-Adding to the many benefits of nuts including reducing heart disease, researchers from Harvard Medical School have determined that increasing our intake of nuts decreases our risk of diabetes and pancreatic cancer.
+Adding to the many benefits of nuts including reducing heart disease, research has confirmed that increasing our intake of nuts decreases our risk of diabetes and pancreatic cancer.

-The researchers followed 75,680 women from the Nurses’ Health Study – started in 1976 and expanded in 1989.
+The Harvard Medical School researchers followed 75,680 women from the Nurses’ Health Study – started in 1976 and expanded in 1989.
 The researchers measured nut consumption among the subjects and updated it every two to four years.

 Those who ate at least one ounce of nuts twice a week had a 35% lower incidence of pancreatic cancer and a 32% lower incidence of diabetes.